WICG/user-preference-media-features-headers/README.md

 Sec-CH-Prefers-Reduced-Motion: "reduce"
 ```

-The CSS equivalent of the information conveyed in the above header would be
+The CSS equivalent of the information conveyed in the above client hints is
 `@media (prefers-color-scheme: dark) {}` and `@media (prefers-reduced-motion: reduce) {}`
 respectively.